a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Promise

-The promise data type represents an asynchronous operation that resolves to a single value, or rejects with an error.
+The promise data type represents an asynchronous operation that resolves to a single value or rejects with an error.
 Promise instances have a `.then` and a `.catch` method.

 ```coffeescript [specscript]
 type SyncOrAsyncResolver = any=>Promise|any